|

 essay,

-pair with bottom Plate Number 36
+pair with plate number 36

 The "essay" designation is not due to the stamp